diablax/masari-webwallet/README.md

-# Official Masari Web Wallet - Fully client-side
+# Official Mask Web Wallet - Fully client-side
 This web wallet is doing everything client-side to give the best privacy to users.
 The server is currently only used to optimize the communication with the daemon and compress the blockchain.